kyma-project/btp-manager/docs/user/03-30-multitenancy.md

 ### Instance-Level Mapping

 To deploy service instances belonging to different subaccounts within the same namespace, follow these steps:
-1. Define a new Secret <!--? or Store access credentials?-->: Securely store access credentials for each subaccount in a separate Secret <!--or Secret resources?--> in the the in the `kyma-system` namespace. <!--kyma-system??-->
+1. Define a new Secret <!--? or Store access credentials?-->: Securely store access credentials for each subaccount in a separate Secret <!--or Secret resources?--> in the `kyma-system` namespace. <!--kyma-system??-->

     mTLS Access Credentials
 <!--do we need to include the default vesion? shouldn't we change something in the code block?-->